News

 Malnourishment is another risk factor, as well as malabsorption syndromes.
 And then bariatric surgery is another risk factor that can cause a deficiency in B-complex vitamins.

-2 - Take it on an empty stomach for best absorption.
+2. Take it on an empty stomach for the best absorption.

 Typically, you want to take it on an empty stomach at least 30 to 60 minutes before eating.